vidaud/seta/seta-doc/docs/user-guide/setup.md

 !!! note "Note:"
     You can verify the authorization token at [authorization doc](http://localhost/authorization/v1/doc) passing the JWT access token as payload.

-At this point, API usage is set up.
+At this point, Community API usage is set up.

 [^1]:https://webgate.ec.europa.eu/ern/userguide/Content/A.HOW%20TO%20JOIN/Register%20on%20EU-Login.htm